Melissa ONLINE TFA

 If you send a google doc or pdf, I will take off .2 speaks and be very annoyed. (download verbatim, it's free)

 Give an order before your speech.
-This means "CP, DA, Case" not "Link, Line by Line, Impact"
+Example: "CP, DA, Case" not "Link, Line by Line, Impact"

 Topicality: Competing interpretations is probably a better metric in determining T debates however I can be persuaded otherwise.
 Reasonability is a question of the counterinterpretation and the literature base.
 Please articulate an internal link/impact -- "they explode limits and ground" is not an argument.